tlswg/tls13-spec/draft-ietf-tls-tls13.md

   past the start of the cleartext in the event that the peer has sent a malformed plaintext of all-zeros?

-- When processing a ClientHello containing a version of { 3, 5 } or higher, do
-  you respond with the highest common version of TLS rather than requiring an exact match?
-Have you ensured this continues to be true with arbitrarily higher version numbers? (e.g. { 4, 0 }, { 9, 9 }, { 255, 255 })

 - Do you properly ignore unrecognized cipher suites ({{client-hello}}), hello extensions ({{hello-extensions}}), named groups ({{negotiated-groups}}), and signature algorithms ({{signature-algorithms}})?